GSA/digitalgov.gov/readme.md

 1. Read through [the recent releases](https://github.com/gohugoio/hugo/releases)
 2. Run `brew upgrade hugo` to upgrade your local copy ([docs](https://gohugo.io/getting-started/installing/#upgrade-hugo)).
 1. Set the version in the `.hugo-version` file.
 This is only used for telling Federalist which version of Hugo they should checkout and use.
+3. Update the version in `.circleci/config.yml to ensure that the same version of Hugo is being used for CI.

 ## Accessibility tests